 Captivating and Unusual Sights from Central Oregon Coast

 (Oregon Coast) – Some things never get old.
 Like the visual revelations and discoveries you can make along the Oregon coast, such as one recent photo safari revealed.
-(Above: the funky and fascinating cave-like structures at Fogerty Beach, near Depoe Bay)
+(Above: the funky and fascinating cave-like structures at Fogarty Beach, near Depoe Bay)

 If you've ever wondered what Seal Rock looks like at night, here's one view.
 Those familiar sea stacks just a ways offshore are bathed in moonlight, with hints of shading from streetlights as well.

 Strawberry Hill, just south of Yachats, gets incredibly moody and striking on a photo safari there in early August.
 As the sun goes down, this rather secretive spot gets bathed by some of that captivating last light, firing up the gold cliffs, while dark clouds become colored in some striking and unusual ways.

 At Fogarty Creek, near Depoe Bay, the creek itself glistens with the bright sun of this gloriously warm day last week.